jbreeden/mruby-bindings/README.md

 # mruby-bindings
 Generates MRuby bindings from C Header files via libclang

 TODO: mruby-bindings has been refactored into a Ruby Gem.
 The interface has changed, and the general workflow has been updated a lot.
 Need to update this readme.

 See [mruby-glib](https://github.com/jbreeden/mruby-glib) for an example.
 The `rakelib/mruby-bindings.rake` file shows the basic commands for working with mruby-bindings.
-That file is generated automatically (the template is in the `templates/` folder of this repo).
+That file is generated automatically - the template is in the `templates/` folder of this repo - then customized for the specific project.

 Some other gems were written with an older version of mruby-bindings.
+The generate code was quite a bit sloppier, and it was difficult to manage manual updates to the code while regenerating other portions.
+These issues have been addressed, but are not yet documented.

  - [mruby-apr](https://github.com/jbreeden/mruby-apr)
  - [mruby-sqlite](https://github.com/jbreeden/mruby-sqlite)
  - [mruby-sdl2](https://github.com/jbreeden/mruby-sdl2)